List of Golf Terms and Phrases in English: Essential Vocabulary for Players and Fans

 • “Stay out of the water hazard!” – A warning to avoid hitting a pond or lake.

 These common golf phrases make it easier to speak with other players as you play the game.
-Whether you're giving a compliment, warning about a hazard, or explaining a rule, using the right phrase helps you feel more confident and connected on the course.
+Whether you’re giving a compliment, warning about a hazard, or explaining a rule, using the right phrase helps you feel more confident and connected on the course.
+Ready golf is a method of play where players hit when they are ready, rather than waiting for the player farthest from the hole to play first.

 5